ccollicutt/ccollicutt.github.io/_posts/2023-07-29-blockfriday-kubernetes-admission-controller.md

 ## How does it work?

-The admission controller is a simple Go program, this one is about 200 lines long, that runs in a pod in the cluster.
+This admission controller is a simple Go program, about 200 lines of code, that runs in a pod in the cluster.
 Once a ValidatingWebhookConfiguration is created which points to this service, the kube-api will send requests to the admission controller for validation.
 The admission controller will then either allow or deny the request.

-The code:
+This is the main piece of code that does the work:

 ```
 if isTodayFriday() {